-On the north side, a more robust built form will develop at the western edge of this precinct, marking the entrance and responding to the open parkland and wider road corridor.
-Moving eastwards, lower street wall heights (of up to 4 storeys where in the City of Yarra) will achieve a balance between street enclosure and pedestrian scale, as well as forming an appropriate lower interface to the parklands from the north side of the road.
+Lower street wall heights (of up to 4 storeys where in the City of Yarra) will achieve a balance between street enclosure and pedestrian scale, as well as forming an appropriate lower interface to the parklands from the north side of the road.
 Opportunities to integrate the landscape character into site frontages and streetscape will be utilised.

 Larger strategic sites adjacent to the parklands need to ensure ground floor activation is achieved to the edges.
 View lines and pedestrian connections need to achieve a sense of openness and connection with the parklands.
 The Porta site is a strategic site in the Yarra Planning Scheme, though not located within an activity centre.
 It can accommodate moderate heights of up to 8 storeys in certain parts, ensuring a lower transition to the existing heritage fabric, associated chimney and adjoining parklands.
 There is an opportunity to better define the interface with parkland to the south side through lower building interfaces, and careful material and colour choices that fit in with the park setting.
 Retaining visibility of the industrial past in buildings towards Heidelberg Road is also important to the precinct's identity.
 The Station Street Precinct 2 will benefit from an improved pedestrian environment in the public realm and improved building frontages.
 A greater degree of separation from Heidelberg Road will increase a sense of openness at pedestrian level, allow extra space for landscaping to soften the hard edges and increase the attractiveness of this commercial strip.
 The PAO may be an opportunity to provide for a more generous public realm, in the form of a landscaped street setback on the northern side of Heidelberg Road.
 Lower street wall heights (of up to 4 storeys where in the City of Yarra) will achieve a balance between street enclosure and pedestrian scale.
 Generally, future development could achieve a moderate building height (between 5 to 6 storeys within the City of Yarra), depending on lot depths, rear interface conditions and site accessibility.

-The Heidelberg Road Neighbourhood Activity Centre

-Precinct 3 will resemble a traditional, retail shopping area at its core between Harker St/ Park Avenue and Yarralea Street. book-ended by more robust forms at the western and eastern end.
+The Heidelberg Road Neighbourhood Activity Centre Precinct 3 will resemble a traditional, retail shopping area at its core between Harker St/Park Avenue and Yarralea Street, book-ended by more robust forms at the western and, to a lesser degree, at the eastern end.
 The western area of the APM will mark the most prominent built form and highest levels of activity along the entire Heidelberg Road corridor.
-Small front setbacks at ground level allow for a greater sense of separation and pedestrianfriendliness with higher street walls providing a greater sense of enclosure along Heidelberg Road.
+Small front setbacks at ground level allow for a greater sense of separation and pedestrian-friendliness with higher street walls providing a greater sense of enclosure along Heidelberg Road.
 The retail core of this precinct will have lower street wall heights (around 2 storeys within the City of Yarra) to retain the traditional fine grain character and to achieve a balance between street enclosure and pedestrian scale.
 The smaller lots would likely accommodate only modest building heights (between 4 to 5 storeys within the City of Yarra), particularly due to the PAO on the north side of the road reducing the developable depth of these lots.
 Larger lots could accommodate moderate mid-rise buildings heights (up to 6 storeys within the City of Yarra), depending on the capacity to limit overshadowing and create greater separation to minimise bulk.